greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/usergems_1.md

 ---
-title: "UserGems"
+title: UserGems
-description: "UserGems is a job changes tracking tool which captures and combines signals to help our teams identify the best buyers, have compelling reasons to reach out, and act on those insights with automation"
+description: UserGems is a job changes tracking tool which captures and combines signals to help our teams identify the best buyers, have compelling reasons to reach out, and act on those insights with automation
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/usergems_1/
+linkTitle: UserGems
+type: docs
 ---

 ### Ways to access UserGems data